What are antibiotics?

 Sometimes, antibiotics will fail to work for several reasons such as inappropriate selection, improper wound care, improper administration (such as not giving antibiotics on an empty stomach OR in other cases with food), not following dosage or frequency instructions.
 In some cases, the bacteria are resistant to that particular type of antibiotic, and another type will be necessary.

-The over-use and misuse of antibiotics have created strains of bacteria which are resistant to many common antibiotics.
+The over-use and misuse of antibiotics have created strains of bacteria that are resistant to many common antibiotics.

-Use antibiotics to treat bacterial (and in some cases fungal) infection.
+Use antibiotics to treat bacterial (and in some cases fungal) infections.
 Always follow the instructions and finish the entire course, even if the cat seems better.